Shoelacez/ethernaut_challenges/Levels/level-15/README.md

 ![img.png](img.png)

 **APPROACH**
-We will try using an attack contract
+We will try using an attack contract called `Hack`